quicwg/ops-drafts/draft-ietf-quic-manageability.md

 The client's TLS ClientHello may contain a Server Name Indication (SNI)
 {{?RFC6066}} extension, by which the client reveals the name of the server it intends to connect to, in order to allow the server to present a certificate based on that name.
+SNI information is available to unidirectional observers on the client-to-server path, if present.

-It may also contain an Application-Layer Protocol Negotiation (ALPN) {{?RFC7301}} extension, by which the client exposes the names of application-layer protocols it supports; an observer can deduce that one of those protocols will be used if the connection continues.
+The TLS ClientHello may also contain an Application-Layer Protocol Negotiation (ALPN) {{?RFC7301}} extension, by which the client exposes the names of application-layer protocols it supports; an observer can deduce that one of those protocols will be used if the connection continues.